whot/whodat/README.md

 ======

 `whodat` is an input device classification database/library/something/other.

+**This will most likely be a DBus service that runs outside the sandboxes**

 The idea is that given *some* information about a device we can query `whodat` to tell us something more about the device with little effort and, more importantly, **unified across implementations**.
 For example, given an evdev or hidraw file